Karasneh94/city_explorer_api/README.md

 ## Architecture

-Javascript is the language used with some of its propertis like core, express, dotenv and one of its framework called node.js
+Javascript is the language used with some of its propertis like core, express, superagent, dotenv and one of its framework called node.js

 ## Change Log

 ----------------------------------Feature #1----------------------------------

-Number and name of feature: Feature #1 - Repository Setup
+Number and name of feature: Feature #1 - Data Formatting

 Estimate of time needed to complete: 10 Minutes